 Talking about money with a partner is hard, even if things are going great everywhere else in your relationship.
 Don’t worry, it doesn’t mean something’s wrong.
 Your families might have taught you differently growing up.
 Your personal money philosophies might not always be the same.
 Sometimes, you want to spend on something that your partner doesn’t understand.
-These are all valid reasons for not always being in agreement.
+These are all valid reasons for not always agreeing with each other!

 Set aside a specific time to talk about money.

 Give yourselves a start and stop time.
 Neither of you want to feel like it will never end.
 Pick the same time on a regular basis.
 Weekly is great, but if that feels like too much, even one meeting a month can go a long way in making progress.
 Make sure to pick a time that you both feel your best, not after a long day at work, or while other distractions are likely to come up.

 Commit to transparency.

 Couples at different stages need different levels of transparency.
 Getting married and buying a home together requires a lot more visibility into one another’s finances than just trying to figure out how to split the cost of your first vacation together.
 It’s OK to say “I’m not ready to talk about that,” but be prepared to explain why.
 Your partner will feel more open with you, if you are honest with how you feel.